Anyah11/jenkins-cicd-devops-project/README.md

-# Jenkins CI/CD Pipeline Project (Beginner-Friendly DevOps)
+# Jenkins CI/CD Pipeline Project

 This project demonstrates how to set up a basic CI/CD pipeline using **Jenkins**, **Docker**, and **AWS EC2**, based on the YouTube tutorial [DevOps Project from Scratch](https://www.youtube.com/watch?v=jv47sPxhUf8).